 Spain's Yamal youngest player in Euro history at age 16

-Spain's 16-year-old Lamine Yamal became the youngest player in European championship history whe he started in Sunday's Group B match against Croatia.
+Spain's 16-year-old Lamine Yamal became the youngest player in European championship history in Sunday's 3-0 triumph over Croatia, in which he also provided an assist.

 The Barcelona forward made his Euro debut at 16 years 338 days to lower the previous mark of 17 years 246 days from Poland's Kacper Kozłowski, set at the last Euros in 2021.